Adetune/top_uk_youtubers_2024/README.md

 ## Data cleaning
 - What do we expect the clean data to look like?
-(What should it contain?
-What contraints should we apply to it?)

 The aim is to refine our dataset to ensure it is structured and ready for analysis.